John15321/flatcar-app-minecraft/README.md

 ### Optional SFTP & Java Tiers

-1. **SFTP**: An optional SSH-based SFTP service makes uploading or editing server files (e.g., plugins, world data) straightforward—no extra file-transfer tooling needed beyond your standard SSH key.
+1. **SFTP**: An optional SSH-based SFTP service makes uploading or editing server files (e.g., plugins, world data) straightforward-no extra file-transfer tooling needed beyond your standard SSH key.
 2. **Java Configuration Tiers**: We provide multiple environment configs (Minimal, Small, Medium, Large, or a fully Custom) to match different server sizes.
 If you have just a few players, pick a smaller tier.
 If you’re running a bustling community, crank up the RAM and use the large tier.

 Both are entirely **optional**.
 You can skip the SFTP container if you prefer other file management methods, and you can continue using your own Java flags if you don’t need our tiered approach.